MyScript/myscript-math-web/THIRD_PARTY_SOFTWARE_AND_LICENCES.md

 Third Party Software and Licenses.

-Myscript-math web component is using the following third party software:
+Myscript-math-web is using the following third party software:

 - Polymer